3 Brockton, MA Rehab Centers For Veterans (VA, Tricare)

 (508) 580-4691

-Drug And Alcohol Abuse In Veterans
+Drug And Alcohol Use Disorder In Veterans

 More than 10 percent of veterans who seek services at the U.S. Department of Veterans Affairs (VA) meet the criteria to be diagnosed with a substance use disorder.

 Compared to the civilian population, veterans are statistically more likely to drink alcohol with approximately 60 percent of veterans reporting alcohol use in the past month.
-Of these, 7.5 percent say they abuse alcohol.
+Of these, 7.5 percent say they misuse alcohol.

 Factors That Influence Drug And Alcohol Addiction Among Veterans